Why Fixed-Point Arithmetic is the Hardest Part of ZK

 });

 The prover provides c as a witness.
 The gate checks a × b - c × S = 0 over the field.
 If the prover lies about c, the constraint fails and the proof is invalid.
-But here's the thing: this constraint is exact in the field. c = a × b × S⁻¹ mod p — no rounding, no truncation.
-The field handles it perfectly.
+The constraint itself is exact in the field: it enforces multiplication by the inverse of S modulo the field prime, not truncating integer division.
+That mismatch is exactly why witness-generation code has to mirror the circuit semantics with care.

 The tension between exact field arithmetic (in the circuit) and approximate integer arithmetic (in the witness generator) is where every subtle bug lives.